bitfactory-software/anyxx/docs/blog_/on_the_dark_side_of_type_erasure.md

 These features are intruding.

-So it is understanding, that "type erasure" is the new cool thing in regards to runtime dispatch.
+So it is understanding, that "type erasure" is the new cool thing in regards to get_meta_data dispatch.

 This reaches so far, that new languages, like "rust" go full in on that concept, and dissmiss the idea of inherritance as a whole.